 Fresh-cut flowers are one of life’s greatest pleasures, whether you purchase flowers for yourself or someone special buys them for you.
+You’re suddenly seeking out ideas for your cut flowers: should you arrange them in an ornate vase or that vintage bottle you’ve kept for the aesthetic?
+After all you want to showcase their magnificence as soon as possible.
 It might be their short-lived beauty that makes us love them so much, but let’s go through some ways you can ensure your flowers last as long as possible.

 When you first bring your flowers home, there are a few things you’ll want to do right away.